 The Language, Ideology and Power research group (LIP) is based in the Department of Linguistics and English Language at Lancaster University.
-LIP was first set up over 20 years ago by Normal Fairclough, was then taken over by Ruth Wodak, and more recently has been convened by Chris Hart, Veronika Koller and Johnny Unger.
+LIP was first set up around 30 years ago by Norman Fairclough, was then taken over by Ruth Wodak, and more recently has been convened by Chris Hart and Veronika Koller.
+The current co-convenors are Johnny Unger, Jess Aiston, Hikaru Suzuki and Evelin Nikolova.

 Researchers associated with the group investigate the way language and other semiotic resources are used to communicate, legitimate and reproduce social identities and relations in a variety of contexts.
 As such, our work falls broadly within the interdisciplinary field of Critical Discourse Studies (CDS), an approach to discourse and discourse analysis which focuses on the way social issues are constructed through text and talk.
 Our research addresses, for example: